cloudblog004/fantasticfoodies/content/en/posts/1060-recipe-of-homemade-super-easy-chicken-pot-pie.md

 - "1 dash Salt"
 - "1 dash Pepper"
 recipeinstructions:
-- "Combine chicken, soup, vegetables, salt &amp; pepper in a bowl then spread in an ungreased  9 in pie plate."
+- "Combine chicken, soup, vegetables, salt & pepper in a bowl then spread in an ungreased  9 in pie plate."
-- "In a another bowl mix the egg, milk &amp; Bisquick just until moistened."
+- "In a another bowl mix the egg, milk & Bisquick just until moistened."
 - "Pour over the chicken mixture."
 - "Bake for 30 minutes at 400° or until golden brown."
 - "Ready to serve and ENJOY!"